mg1n/sitecore-serialisation-converter/README.md

 # Sitecore TDS to SCS serialisation converter
 This tool can be used to help customers transition from TDS projects to SCS modules.

 After the tool is run in the solution web root, all scproj files should be turned into equivalent SCS modules.
-Then after running ‘sitecore ser pull’ the relevant items are synchronised from the Sitecore database to disk, after which the TDS projects and associated item files can be deleted.
+Then after running `sitecore ser pull` the relevant items are synchronised from the Sitecore database to disk, after which the TDS projects and associated item files can be deleted.

 Supported features:
 * Support for Core/Master databases.